 As you may imagine, giving your wig the right maintenance will help to extend its lifespan.
 You also must keep in mind that how often you need to detangle your wig will depend on how often you wear it.
-So if you are interested in learning how to wash and detangle a synthetic wig, this is your lucky day.
+So if you are interested in learning how to detangle a synthetic wig, this is your lucky day.
 Keep reading as we tell you all about it.

 Types Of Wigs

 The types of wigs are based on the materials and construction of the wig cap.
 There are four main types: